au-ts/sddf/docs/drivers.md

 class.

-Each driver is listed by the device family it is written for and a list of Device Tree compatible strings it is known to work with.
+Each driver is listed by the device family it is written for and a list of Device Tree compatible strings/platforms it is known to work with.

 ## Block